Toruitas/drawing-tool/README.md

 #### TL;DR:
 * Learned some Rust for Rust -> WebAssembly
+* Babel doesn't like Webpack 5's `import await` syntax -> forked and upgraded it
 * Hard Drive Failed -> Started over
-* React + Redux perfect use case
+* React + Redux perfect use case, boostrapped with Create React App
-* WebGL drawing multiple shapes hard to grok, but grokked in the end
+* WebGL drawing multiple and new shapes hard to grok, but grokked in the end
-* ParcelJS's Rust -> WASM conversion breaks vectors
+* ParcelJS's Rust -> WASM conversion breaks `Vec<T>`
 * Removed WASM in the end
+* Drawing tool works pretty alright!
+Same features as Blackboard Collab Ultra's streaming drawing tool!

+Final functionality as of 16/4/2020:
+* Rectangle tool
+* Ellipse tool
+* Line tool
+* Pencil tool
+* Color picker
+* Canvas clearer

 This project originally envisioned relying to a much heavier degree to WebAssembly, either using [Emscripten](https://emscripten.org/) to transpile C/C++ to WebAssembly or Rust's (wasm-pack and wasm-bindgen)[https://rustwasm.github.io/].
 I managed to get some very simple C transpiled into WASM with Emscripten, merely add and subtract, as test cases to see how to import them into a React project.